Espressocodes/Urgent-Push/README.md

         - Created entirely for mass-notification of time-sensitive broadcast alerts
         - Designed for readability and ease-of change as content evolves.
         - Should work for all UM systems designed with backend XML caches.
-        - A LOG file will be created and written to notate sent items, so restarting the script should NOT resent content anymore.

 You will need to add your configuration to the config.json file.
 Everything you will have to change is outlined in the python script itself.
-I HIGHLY recommed usng Notepad++ for editing with the Python Language selected.
-It will make reading the document much easier.
-There are very few values required to change.
-You will likely struggle more will getting your email password to take with 2 factor.
-From experience.

 BOTH Urgent messenger and Command Prompt (or whatever script execution program you are using) will HAVE to remain running to keep the script online.
 Once they close, the function goes offline.
 It will only look for new content once a minute, however, and is extremely low-resource.